mandober/debrief.math/500-type-theory/tt.GLOSSARY.md

 ## Typecase
 Typecase refers to any runtime test that checks types.
 Several other names for this feature exist: `instanceof`, downcasting, matching on types.

+## Type system
+A type system is a formal system in which every term has a property called type, which defines a term's meaning, as well as operations that may be performed on it.

 ## Uniqueness of identity proofs
 Uniqueness of identity proofs (UIP): any two proofs of the same propositional equality are themselves propositionally equal.